Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Application to superconducting phase transitions

 where we approximated $T^{\mu_{\psi}-1}\approx T_{c}^{\mu_{\psi}-1}$ near $T=T_{c}$.
 Thus, the critical exponent $\beta$ emerges naturally from a GL-type relaxation model with thermally modulated kinetics.

-$\beta=\tfrac{1}{2}$ emerges in the equilibrium (in the adiabatic limit$\frac{d\psi}{dT}\rightarrow0$ or at least stationary condition dominated by free energy balance- see section (\ref{sec:ginzburg_landau}) and appendix \ref{sec:Variational-Derivation-of} ), local, undeformed limit ($\alpha=1$).
-The case $\beta>\tfrac{1}{2}$ arises when conformable deformation ($\mu=2\alpha<1$) introduces generalized thermodynamic response,

-The critical exponent $\beta(\mu)$ can be viewed as a function encoding microscopic memory or fractal behavior in temperature evolution.
+Here, the scaling exponent $\beta=\tfrac{1}{2}$ emerges in the equilibrium case (in the adiabatic limit $\frac{d\psi}{dT}\to0$ or at least for the stationarity condition dominated by the free energy balance as detailed in Sec.~\ref{sec:ginzburg_landau}) and App.~\ref{sec:Variational-Derivation-of}), corresponding to the local, undeformed limit ($\alpha=1$).
+The case $\beta>\tfrac{1}{2}$ arises when the conformable deformation ($\mu=2\alpha<1$) introduces a generalized thermodynamic response.
+The general form for the critical exponent $\beta(\mu)$ can be viewed as a function encoding microscopic memory or a fractal behavior in temperature evolution.

-Deviations from the mean-field value occur when: \begin{itemize} \item \textbf{Thermal fluctuations} near $T_{c}$ become significant (especially in $d<4$), requiring renormalization group treatment, \item \textbf{Nonlocal effects} or memory are present, as modeled here via conformable derivatives, \item The system is \textbf{driven out of equilibrium}, or experiences dissipation or long-time correlations. \end{itemize} These effects modify the scaling balance in the GL equation and yield $\beta>\tfrac{1}{2}$, consistent with experimental observations in real superconductors, which often exhibit critical behavior closer to the 3D XY universality class ($\beta\approx0.35$).
+Deviations from the mean-field behavior occur when (i) \textbf{thermal fluctuations} near $T_{c}$ become significant (especially in $d<4$), requiring renormalization group treatment; (ii) \textbf{nonlocal effects} or memory are present, as modeled here via conformable derivatives; (iii) the system is \textbf{driven out of equilibrium} or experiences dissipation or long-time correlations.
+These effects modify the scaling balance in the GL-equation and yield $\beta>\tfrac{1}{2}$, consistent with experimental observations in real superconductors---which often exhibit a critical behavior closer to the 3D XY universality class ($\beta\approx0.35$) \citep{Campostrini2001,goldenfeld1992,HohenbergHalperin1977,Osborn2003PRB}.